 Be a creator and not a consumer!
-You can’t but to be grateful to your fellow humans on every day.
-Or have you for instance ever thought how and from where your breakfast milk powder 🥛🥫 comes from onto your table each morning?! – Even if it means one has to dig oneself up from the dark to emerge on the bright surface, like a narcissus flower (⽔仙・すいせ ん) plantling in deep down soil.
+You can’t but to be grateful to your fellow humans each day.
+Or have you for instance ever thought how and from where your breakfast milk powder 🥛🥫 comes onto your table every morning?! – Even if it means one has to dig oneself up from the dark to emerge on the bright surface, like a narcissus flower (⽔仙・すいせ ん) plantling in deep down soil.
 The impoverished, tofu making Urakawa-kun comes to mind 。。。貧しき友。Despite his lot of being the son of a poor tofu shop owner, he works his way through the difficulties at school and actively contributes to the family household.
 This is most admirable!
 There is always need for the hardworking among us.
 If rooted in patience and diligence, good things will come one’s way!

 。。。「誰がなんて⾔ったって、僕はいやだ。」 ガッチャンの北⾒ 君